octobercms/docs/3.x/cms/themes/child-themes.md

 ## Creating a New Child Theme

-The `theme:copy` command can be used to create a new child theme.
+The `theme:copy` command can be used to create new themes, including child themes.
 The following command creates a new theme called `demo-copy` from the source theme `demo` by copying the directory and its contents.
 The `.themelock` file will be removed during this process.

 ```bash
 php artisan theme:copy demo demo-copy